 GOYFF distributes funding to organizations for the implementation of programs that support the core requirements of the Juvenile Justice and Delinquency Prevention (JJDP) Act.
-The Arizona Juvenile Justice Commission has developed top priority issues that are identified as significant challenges that youth, families and professionals face within the juvenile justice system.
+The Arizona Juvenile Justice Commission has developed top-priority issues identified as significant challenges that youth, families, and professionals face within the juvenile justice system.

 Grant Reviewer Application

-We are seeking volunteers who are interesting in serving as grant reviewers.
+We are seeking volunteers who are interested in serving as grant reviewers.
 Grant reviewers are responsible for providing constructive feedback and assessment on current and future grant applications submitted to this office.
-This opportunity provides individuals with invaluable experience in the grant writing process, which can be utilized in a wide variety of fields in both the private and public sector.
+This opportunity provides individuals with invaluable experience in the grant writing process, which can be utilized in various fields in both the private and public sectors.
 Ultimately, successful applicants will have the chance to help bring resources to the state to enrich the lives of everyday Arizonans.

 If interested, please fill out the application.

-How Learn More About and Apply for Grants
+How to Learn More About and Apply for Grants

 The Governor's Office of Youth, Faith and Family (GOYFF) uses the Arizona State Procurement Office's ProcureAZ eProcurement system when issuing "Letters of Intent to Issue a Solicitation" for Request for Grant Applications (RFGAs).

 If you are interested in receiving an e-mail notification from the ProcureAZ system, it is the sole responsibility of a potential applicant to register in the ProcureAZ system.
-Applicants should choose the Human Services Commodity Code 952 and select at least two subcategories of service that are the most representative of your organization’s activities.
+Applicants should choose the Human Services Commodity Code 952 and select at least two subcategories of service most representative of their organization's activities.
 ProcureAZ notices regarding GOYFF RFGAs are sent to all the categories under 952.

 Click here to access ProcureAZ and find information and help regarding registration.
 The GOYFF does not maintain or service the ProcureAZ system.